Need help with affiliate marketing strategy and unsure which top strategies to try first?

 Affiliate Marketing Mediums

-Engage and educate audiences with the following types of affiliate marketing content:
+Engage and educate audiences with the following types of affiliate marketing content as part of your strategy:

 - Blog articles